-For all substantially improved structures located in Zone AE, the applicant shall furnish the following information to the Board of Selectmen:
+For all substantially improved structures located in a special flood hazard area Zone AE, the applicant shall furnish the following information to the Board of Selectmen:

-- a. the as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement - b. if the structure has been floodproofed, the as-built elevation (in relation to NGVD) to which the structure was floodproofed. - c. any certification of floodproofing.
+a. the as-built elevation (in relation to NGVD NAVD) of the lowest floor (including basement) and include whether or not such structures contain a basement.

+b. if the structure has been floodproofed, the as-built elevation (in relation to $\overline{NGVD}$ ) to which the structure was floodproofed.

+c. any certification of floodproofing.